panprostate/CGP_WGS_hg38/README.md

 CgpWGS_hg88
 ===========

-Scripts and documentaion for mapping and variant calling with hg38.
+Scripts and documentaion for mapping and variant calling using hg38.